 Fear dominates so much of our personal, political, and societal lives that we think it appropriate to focus on this basic emotion, which has so many ramifications.
 Of course, as human beings, we tend to want to hide our fears from most around us if not ourselves, mostly finding socially acceptable ways of expressing them.
 The sense that others share our fears seems to make them more palatable.
 Does the aggrandizement of politicians, musicians, and leaders of all sorts serve as a way of escaping from our sense of vulnerability in a world in which there is so much to fear?
 To what extent has the pandemic enlarged our fears?
 Is the prevalence of escapism into media (TV, movies, games, social media, echo chambers of the like-minded) an attempt to escape from our fears?
 It is our hope that in probing fear, we can be more realistic in dealing with and discourage escapism into alcohol, drugs, and other negative outlets.

 Because FEAR is endemic in our society and world, we are having this work-in-progress virtual meeting on “The Psychoanalysis/Psychology of Fear and Anxiety” with Drs.
-Inna Rozentsvit, Paul Elovitz (and the third presenter TBA) on January 7th, 2023 (Saturday), 10:30am-1pm EST.
+Inna Rozentsvit, Jerome S. Blackman, and Paul Elovitz on January 7th, 2023 (Saturday), 10:30am-1pm EST.

 Topic: Psychohistory Forum Meeting on January 7th, 2023

 We look forward to a lively and informative January 7th presentation and discussion, which I hope you can attend after reading the papers and perhaps writing your own commentary on the papers or a longer paper on the subject.